nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 ### Initial Implementation Idea

 A user might want to
-- convert all the holdings or holdings with a know key prefix to DEEP ARCHIVE.
+- convert all the holdings or holdings with a known key prefix to DEEP ARCHIVE.
 - convert specific collection or granules to DEEP ARCHIVE which might not have the same prefix.

 #### Implementation idea for migrating all ORCA holdings to deep archive.